 A bachelor's degree in industrial engineering is the minimum required for entry-level positions in engineering.
-These programs prepare students for Professional Engineer licensure.
-Graduates can also enroll in certificate programs offered through the Institute of Industrial Engineers.
 Areas of emphasis might include engineering management and industrial engineering professional skills.
+Prerequisites include a high school diploma or GED, letters of recommendation, and a statement of purpose essay.
+Graduates can enroll in certificate programs offered through the Institute of Industrial Engineers.

 Bachelor of Science in Industrial Engineering